Knightsbridge: In popular culture

 Eric Coates uses Knightsbridge as the setting of a march for the 3rd movement of his London Suite (1933).
 It gained popularity through the radio show In Town Tonight (1933–1960).

 Knightsbridge is referenced in the Rolling Stones song "Play with Fire", released in 1965.
-Knightsbridge is used as an indicator of a character's privilege, as opposed to the more working class Stepney.
+Knightsbridge is used as an indicator of a character's affluence, as opposed to the more working class Stepney.

-According to season 3 episode 'Happy New Year,' Knightsbridge is the setting of the television series "Absolutely Fabulous."
+According to season 3 episode 'Happy New Year,' Knightsbridge is the setting of the television series "Absolutely Fabulous".
 St. Columba's Church in Knightsbridge is the setting of a wedding in the 1996 episode 'The Last Shout.'

 Knightsbridge is referenced in the story book Neverwhere by Neil Gaiman as a place the protagonists need to cross to go to the next floating market.
 "The Knightsbridge" is used as metaphor for the night and its dangers they need to pass through.

 In the 2017 film The Foreigner, Knightsbridge is the location of a detonated bomb that sets the plot in motion.

 On his 2017 mixtape Working on Dying Swedish rapper Bladee references Knightsbridge in the title and lyrics of a song.

+Bars, clubs and restaurants of Knightsbridge frequently feature in the Channel4's reality tv show Made in Chelsea.